 The rules that govern eligibility for SSDI do not place a limit on the amount of financial resources you can have.
 The other Social Security Disability benefits program, Supplemental Security Income (SSI), does restrict the amount of assets a person can have.

-The Social Security Administration does not want to pay benefits to people who experience minor injuries or illnesses from which they can recover and go back to work.
-To qualify for SSDI benefits, usually, your medical condition must last for at least one year.
+The Social Security Administration does not pay benefits to people who experience minor injuries or illnesses from which they can recover and go back to work.
+To qualify for SSDI benefits your medical condition must last for at least one year or will result in your passing.

 Your Ability to Work